-Smart contract hold assets of millions of worth, all the issues and security flaws must be solved before deploying on mainnet (explain attacks and also their solution).
+Smart contract hold assets of millions of worth, all the issues and security flaws must be solved before deploying on mainnet.

 Secure code have high chances of project success and also it will help in listing your token or projects on exchanges.